bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/02_Supercomputers/01_Common_usage.rst

                                                 Default: local_disk

         --worker_in_master_cpus=<int>           Maximum number of CPU computing units that the master node can run as worker.
 Cannot exceed cpus_per_node.
-                                                Default: 24
+                                                Default: 0
         --worker_in_master_memory=<int> MB      Maximum memory in master node assigned to the worker.
 Cannot exceed the node_memory.
                                                 Mandatory if worker_in_master_cpus is specified.
-                                                Default: 50000
+                                                Default: disabled
         --worker_port_range=<min>,<max>         Port range used by the NIO adaptor at the worker side
                                                 Default: 43001,43005
         --jvm_worker_in_master_opts="<string>"  Extra options for the JVM of the COMPSs Worker in the Master Node.
                                                 Each option separed by "," and without blank spaces (Notice the quotes)
                                                 Default: